bmyerz/pogil-for-computer-organization/index.md

 * The Add Instruction
 * Engineering digital systems

+## Other information

+* These activities are listed at [cspogil.org](http://cspogil.org/Architecture+and+Organization).
+* To quickly determine whether an activity might fit into your course, take a look at the [learning objectives](docs/learning_objectives.pdf) for each activity.
+* These activities are under active development and in use with 120 students per semester.

 ## Related textbooks

 * _Harris & Harris, Digital Design and Computer Architecture, 2nd Ed, 2012_
 * _Patterson & Hennessey, Computer Organization and Design MIPS Edition, 5th Ed, 2014_

-These activities are listed at [cspogil.org](http://cspogil.org/Architecture+and+Organization).

-To quickly determine whether an activity might fit into your course, take a look at the [learning objectives](docs/learning_objectives.pdf) for each activity.

-These activities are under active development and in use with 120 students per semester.

 ## License